Boros Metalcraft (W/R Affinity) - Magic the Gathering (MTG) Pauper Deck Profile

-Pauper is a very cool format.
+Pauper is a highly competitive tournament format in Magic the Gathering.
 It is a format of only common cards, with a relatively small ban list.
-While it is a supported format in paper, on Magic Online the format really shines.
-Unfortunately, it's also a format dominated by a handful of archetypes.
-However, this particular deck, a Boros Affinity deck, once went 4-0 in a Daily Event.
+For years, the format really shined on Magic Online, but now, it has become supported in Paper Magic, as well.
+What's great about Pauper is the sheer amount of competitive decks you can play.
+This particular deck, a Boros Affinity deck, once went 4-0 in a Daily Event.
 While this list we’re looking at today is from 2013, the archetype is still very viable.

-The best part about this list, is that in MTGO terms, the deck only costs about 15 tix.
+The best part about this list, is that in MTGO terms, the deck only costs about 10 tix.
 As you'll discover though when we peruse the list, about 8 tix of that is for the 2 copies of Pyroblast in the sideboard!
+In paper, it's a mere $40 or so.
 This is a ridiculously cheap deck!

 Affinity was always a strong archetype in Pauper, but wasn't getting 4-0 in Daily events until this list popped up.
-So what makes this deck different?
+So, what makes this Pauper Affinity deck different?
 Let's take a look!

 The Deck List!